hchenfred/foodTruckMap/README.md

 ## Introduction
-  * this is a web application built with React
+  * This is a web application built with React.
+It focuses on Front-End development.
+  * It tells the user what types of food trucks might be found near a specific location on a map.
+Food truck data is retrieved from DataSF.
+It allows a user to enter an address in SF with Google Place Autocomplete, and the information of food trucks near that address will displayed in a list.
+Food trucks will also be shown as markers in Google Map.
+Markers in Google Map are clickable to display more detailed information.
-  * webpack is used to build
+  * Webpack is used to build the application.

 ## How to run the app?
   * run 'npm install' in terminal